Teresa's Recipes

 - Roast in the preheated oven for approximately 1.5 hours, or until the internal temperature reaches your desired doneness (130°F for medium-rare, 145°F for medium).
 Use a meat thermometer for the best results.

-- While the lamb is roasting, prepare the sauce.
-Once the lamb is nearly done, remove the roasting pan from the oven and place it on the stovetop over medium heat.
+- While the lamb is resting, prepare the sauce.
+Place the roasting pan on the stovetop over medium heat.

 - Deglaze the pan with red wine, scraping up any browned bits from the bottom with a wooden spoon.
 Add beef or lamb broth, and bring to a simmer.

-- For a thicker sauce, mix cornstarch with 2 tablespoons of cold water to create a slurry.
+- For a thicker sauce, mix the cornstarch with 2 tablespoons of cold water to create a slurry.
 Gradually stir the slurry into the simmering sauce and cook until thickened, about 2-3 minutes.

 - Slice the roast lamb and serve with the prepared sauce drizzled over the top.
 Enjoy!